Supervisory Board report

 Remuneration and Appointments Committee

-The Remuneration and Appointments Committee is tasked with the company's remuneration policy and the remuneration of individual board members.
-The Remuneration and Appointments Committee also establishes criteria for appointing new board members and supervises the recruitment process.
-Furthermore, it is tasked with the management review and possible nominations for the re-appointment of board members.
+The Remuneration and Appointments Committee (RAC) is tasked with the company’s remuneration policy and the remuneration of individual board members.
+The Remuneration and Appointments Committee also establishes criteria for (re)appointing new statutory Executive Board and Supervisory Board members and supervises the recruitment process.
+Furthermore, it is responsible for the management review and succession planning regarding the Executive Board.

 Selection, appointments, remuneration and performance